AnnemetteBP/logit-diff-lens/docs/README_forward_capture_artifacts.md

 ## Overview

 Forward capture is the starting point for most `LogitDiff` workflows.
-It saves the prompt-level activations that later analyses reuse for heatmaps, lens comparisons, patchscopes, and other views.
+It saves the activations from a prompt, batch, or dataset-style run so they can be used for heatmaps, lens comparisons, patchscopes, and other views.

+## Wrappers and normalization

+The wrapper layer is important here because it keeps tokenization, masking, special-token handling, device movement, and readout behavior consistent across models.

+The most common readout choices are:

+- `raw`, which decodes directly from the hidden state
+- `ModelNorm`, which applies the model's final normalization before decoding
+- `Tuned Lens`, which uses a learned readout

 ## When to use it

 Use forward capture when you want to:

 - inspect how a model evolves across layers for one prompt
+- run the same analysis across many prompts
+- prepare batched or dataset-style captures
 - save activations once and analyze them later
 - compare different lenses on the same prompt
 - prepare inputs for comparison or patchscope analysis